Distributed Generation

 Note on Grid Constraints

-VEC is recommends that any new electricity generation be located outside of the Sheffield Highgate Export Interface (SHEI).
+VEC recommends that any new electricity generation be located outside of the Sheffield Highgate Export Interface (SHEI).
 The SHEI is an ISO-New England-defined transmission region in northern Vermont.
 A VELCO-owned 115kV transmission line from Sheffield to Highgate to St. Albans and a GMP-owned 34.5kV sub-transmission line from VELCO East Fairfax to Lowell make up the region.
 Approximately 21,500 VEC members are fed off of these transmission lines.
 The area often produces more power than it uses and at certain times of the year there is excess generation that needs to flow out onto the transmission system.
 The limited capacity of this transmission constrains the amount of power that can be sent to the rest of Vermont and New England.
 As a result, generation in the SHEI is often curtailed (either shut down or limited).